 After an hour of possibly the most scenic long tail boat ride anywhere, we arrived at the floating bungalows that would be our base for the next two days.
 As we disembarked we had to negotiate the rickety plank-laden walkway to our simple bungalow.
 It’s probably fair to say that the walkway hadn’t had a safety certificate issued recently by the Thai Health and Safety Office….mainly because no such office exists.
 And the sight of a couple of guys pulling up a weather-beaten plank in front of us before nailing it back down in exactly the same spot didn’t exactly fill us with a sense of well-being either.
 Particularly as I’m the sort of person who’s normally only one step away from another completely avoidable disaster.

-Nevertheless, we made it to our bungalow, which was essentially an over-sized kennel with a mattress and mozzie net (yes Roger – if you’re reading this, you were right).
+Nevertheless, we made it to our bungalow, which was essentially an over-sized kennel with a mattress and mozzie net.
 But if there’s a kennel with a better location in the world I’d love to see it.
 As one of twenty-or-so “floating bungalows” it was set on a kind of bamboo raft with the jungle immediately behind us, and views of the lake, jungle, and mountains in front.
 Stunning.

 Only one thing for it after dumping our stuff in the kennel – jump in the lake to cool off.
 Only it was like jumping into bath water it was so warm.
 Suitably refreshed I then took one of the available kayaks to have a look at this part of the lake.
 As I approached the opposite side I heard some rustling in the trees.
 My patience was rewarded with the sight of three gibbons eating and playing amongst the branches.
 So this was the jungle then.
 Impressed.